 - You’re in better control of getting what you want out of life.

 - You can make your vision of life become real.

 - Picturing your goals can motivate you and keep you focused and organized.

-- Sometimes you need to do things in a certain order, so it’s important to know where to start.
+- Sometimes you need to do things in a certain order, so it’s important to set goals and know where to start.